gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Get-AadrmUserLog.md

 See the examples for how you might need to change your **DateTime** values, to accommodate the conversion needed for your local time.

-For more information about usage logging, For more information about usage logging, see [Logging and analyzing Azure Rights Management usage](https://docs.microsoft.com/rights-management/deploy-use/log-analyze-usage) (https://docs.microsoft.com/rights-management/deploy-use/log-analyze-usage) on the Microsoft documentation site.
+For more information about usage logging, For more information about usage logging, see [Logging and analyzing usage of the Azure Rights Management service](https://docs.microsoft.com/information-protection/deploy-use/log-analyze-usage).

 ## EXAMPLES